comye1/Learned-From-MVVMTodo/0430-01-Layouts-&-Room-Entity.md

 - CheckBox
 - TextView
   - maxLines
-  - elilipsized="end" **If set, causes words that are longer than the view is wide to be ellipsized instead of broken in the middle.**
+  - ellipsized="end" **If set, causes words that are longer than the view is wide to be ellipsized instead of broken in the middle.**
 - ImageView

 ## fragment_add_edit_task.xml